prudhvi1519/Pins-Studio/README.md

 # Pinterest Clone

-A simple Pinterest clone built with Django.
-Users can upload pins, like pins, comment on pins, and search through uploaded pins.
+A simple Pinterest clone built with Django. **Users can upload pins, like pins, comment on pins, and search through uploaded pins**.

 ---